florianhartig/DHARMa/DHARMa/cran-comments.md

 ## Submission 1, 22.8.20

-This is a minor update of DHARMa, with a bugfix for the testOutliers function.
+This is a minor update of DHARMa.
 See NEWS for changes.

 This release was tested without apparent problems under